The Best Hikes in Madeira: 12 must do Trails for Every Adventurer

 From its jagged volcanic peaks to its lush green mountains and dramatic coastal cliffs, the island offers an array of hiking experiences that cater to all levels of adventurers.
 Whether you're seeking a leisurely stroll through forests or an exhilarating hike to towering peaks, Madeira's natural beauty and rich biodiversity will leave you captivated.

-In this blog I highlight 12 of what I would consider the best hikes on Madeira Island that promise to showcase the very best of Madeira's sensational scenery.
-There is a hike for everyone on this list, with the routes varying in difficulty from very easy up to very hard.
+In this blog I highlight 12 of what I would consider the best hikes on Madeira Island, Each one promising to showcase the very best of Madeira's sensational scenery.

-At a Glance
+Hikes at a Glance

 Bico do Cana